It’s no secret that retail is a crowded and competitive industry.

 For this reason, it is crucial brands explore retail market research options to learn about target shoppers - their preferences, habits, behaviors, relationship with competitors, and more.

-By speaking with consumers, your retail store will be able to better understand your target market and make better business decisions.
+By surveying or speaking with consumers, your retail store (whether it be online, in-person, or hybrid) will be able to better understand your target market and make better business decisions.

 Market research is valuable in helping retailers create or improve upon many business initiatives

 - Social media tactics

 - Website design

 - Sales and promotions

 The list goes on and on, but I'll spare you.

 Without data, these important decisions are made off on assumptions and guesses.